ibm-cloud-docs/schematics/deprecation-tf.md

 # Deprecating Terraform versions in {{site.data.keyword.bplong_notm}}
 {: #deprecate-tf-version}

-{{site.data.keyword.bplong}} continues to update the service with the latest version of Terraform provider support, and accordingly deprecates the older versions of Terraform provider. {{site.data.keyword.bpshort}} has an ongoing plan for deprecating older versions of Terraform.
-This guidance can enable you to be prepared to migrate to the latest versions of Terraform providers.
+{{site.data.keyword.bplong}} continues to update the service with the latest version of Terraform provider support, and accordingly deprecates the older versions of Terraform provider. {{site.data.keyword.bpshort}} has an ongoing plan for deprecating older versions of Terraform that can enable you to be prepared to migrate to the latest versions of Terraform providers.
 This is a tentative timeline for the deprecation of Terraform versions.
 {: shortdesc}

 ## Phases